The Rise of The Machines

 Once you pick it up this feeling is compounded tenfold.
 These hand-built machines are a work of art, the finishing is perfect, the weight is satisfying without being clumsy and there's a good sense of balance with a bias towards the needle end.
 In fact, everything about this in-house built EPG is an absolute pleasure.
 And explains why Multipick literally cannot keep up with demand.
 If you want one and they're in stock, I suggest you pounce!

 It works as you'd expect - in a manner consistent with the build quality.
 The power is staggering for such a small unit and yet it purrs like a cat, unlike other premium (priced) EPGs.

-With the option to purchase it alone, in a bespoke case, or with the case and an array of associated Multipick tools, the Kronos offers the user the choice of continuing the build his kit, and create what I think is the perfect EPG system.
-Being able to build up in stages is just perfect, and keeps this wonder of lock picking magic, available to all.
+With the option to purchase it alone, in a bespoke case, or with the case and an array of associated Multipick tools, the Kronos offers the user the choice of continuing to build his kit, and create a quality EPG system.
+Being able to build up in stages is handy, and keeps this wonder of lock picking magic, available to all.

 Then one day some stock arrived from China.
 Usual stuff, wafer rakes, padlock shims, some picks.
 And there in the corner was this funny looking orange pick gun.
 I thought nothing of it and went about running my business.
 They even sent me an email with a price - $40 or similar it was then, which made me laugh.
 I mean, can you imagine what kind of EPG you're going to get for $40?